abeckDev/DB-TimetableAPI-MCPServer/README.md

 | Köln Hauptbahnhof | 8000207 |
 | Dresden Hauptbahnhof | 8010085 |

-You can find more EVA numbers using the `GetStationDetails` tool with a station name pattern.
+You can find more EVA numbers using the `GetStationInformation` tool with a station name pattern.

 ---